Small TV vs PC monitor: what’s the best display technology?

-The TV versus PC monitor question used to be a classic horses for courses conundrum.
+For years, it was easy to decide between a small TV and a PC monitor – they had different kinds of inputs and served different functions.
 For computing of any kind you wanted a monitor; for watching movies and playing console games, a TV was a no brainer.

 But is that still true?
 In this age of multi-platform media and all-digital connectivity do small TVs now make sense for use with a PC?
 And are monitors now more versatile as all-purpose displays rather than as devices for consuming raw data?